-This Low Syn Manchester Tart Baked Oats calls for a coconut and vanilla yogurt, so you can either use a Greek Style Coconut & Vanilla Yogurt Muller Light for half a syn, or an Aldi Brooklea Fat Free Coconut & Vanilla Greek Style Yogurt for free.
+This Low Syn Manchester Tart Baked Oats calls for a coconut and vanilla yogurt, so you can either use a Greek Style Coconut & Vanilla Yogurt Muller Light or an Aldi Brooklea Fat Free Coconut & Vanilla Greek Style Yogurt which is also Syn free.

 This recipe for Baked Oats is incredibly easy, just throw it all into a bowl and stir.
 If you want you can make it the night before and reheat it or eat it cold in the morning.
 You can even make a batch and freeze them.